Other Licenses & Endorsements in Washington

 Special Licenses in Washington

-To drive a school bus, you must:
+To drive a school bus in Washington, you must:

 - Successfully complete a bus driver training course.